 Chapter 5: Mind Tricks

-Christopher Hadnagy starts the chapter saying that movies and comics often present larger than life characters who can recognize someone’s lying simply by looking at them.
+Christopher Hadnagy starts the chapter by saying that movies and comics often present larger-than-life characters who can recognize someone’s lying simply by looking at them.
 These representations are fantasies.

 Senses of Reference